How to Make an Insurance Claim for Roof Damage

 Here are the most common factors that affect your roof damage claim.
 It’s important to note all of these points before rushing out to contact your insurance company.

-Consider the approximate amount of the repair versus your deductible before filing a claim.
-If the repair cost is close to your deductible, you might consider paying for the expenses out of pocket if it’s worth having fewer claims on your record.
+• Your Deductible: Consider the approximate amount of the repair versus your deductible before filing a claim.
+If the repair cost is close to your deductible, you should consider paying for the expenses out of pocket if it’s worth having fewer claims on your record.

-Before filing a claim with your insurance company, find out if your roof damage is cosmetic or structural by conducting a roof inspection.
-If the damage is only cosmetic—like superficial damage to your soffit and fascia materials—it may be better to pay for the expenses out of pocket when your budget allows it.
+• Severity of Your Roof Damage: Before filing a claim with your insurance company, conduct a roof inspection to determine whether your roof damage is cosmetic or structural.
+If the damage is cosmetic—like superficial damage to your soffit and fascia materials—it may be better to pay for the expenses out of pocket when your budget allows it.

-Tips for Filing a Home Insurance Claim for Roof Damage
+Additional Tips for Filing a Claim for Roof Damage

 • Document everything: Document damage for an insurance claim by taking photos of everything.
 Keep any documentation provided by emergency workers.
 Keep receipts for food and hotel stays if your home is unlivable.

 • Avoid major repairs until approved: If possible, don’t hire a contractor for major repairs or a total roof replacement until the insurance company has approved an affirmative claim.
-You can hire a pro to tarp the impacted area while you wait.
+You can hire a roofing repair pro near you to make small repairs and tarp the impacted area while you wait.

 • Get estimates: Collect at least three roof repair estimates, then compare prices, reviews, and estimates before booking the best pro for the job.